 The chief vascular foramina of the coxal bone are found where the bone is thickest.
 On the inner surface, the ilium receives twigs from the ilio-lumbar, deep circumflex iliac, and obturator arteries, by foramina near the crest, in the iliac fossa, and below the terminal line near the greater sciatic notch.
 On the outer surface the chief foramina are found below the inferior gluteal line and the nutrient vessels are derived from the gluteal arteries.
 The ischium receives nutrient vessels from the obturator, internal and external circumflex arteries, and the largest foramina are situated between the acetabulum and the ischial tuberosity.
 The pubis is supplied by twigs from the obturator, internal and external circumflex arteries, and from the pubic branches of the common femoral artery.

-The cartilaginous representative of the hip-bone consists of three distinct portions, an iliac, an ischiatic, and a pubic portion; the iliac and ischiatic portions first unite and later the pubic portion, so that eventually there is found a single cartilaginous mass.
+The cartilaginous representative of the coxal bone or hip-bone consists of three distinct portions, an iliac, an ischiatic, and a pubic portion; the iliac and ischiatic portions first unite and later the pubic portion, so that eventually there is found a single cartilaginous mass.
 Early in the second month a center of ossification appears above the acetabulum for the ilium.
 A little later a second nucleus appears below the cavity for the ischium, and this is followed in the fourth month by a deposit in the pubic portion of the cartilage.
 At birth, the three nuclei are of considerable size, but are surrounded by relatively wide tracts of cartilage; ossification has, however, extended into the margin of the acetabulum.
 In the eighth year, the rami of the pubis and ischium become united by bone, and in the twelfth year the triradiate cartilage which separates the three segments of the bone in the acetabulum begins to ossify from several centers.
 Of these, one is more constant than the others and is known as the acetabular nucleus.
 The triangular piece of bone to which it gives rise is regarded as the representative of the cotyloid or acetabular bone, constantly present in a few mammals.
 It is situated at the medial part of the acetabulum and is of such a size as to exclude entirely the pubis from the cavity.
 With this bone, however, it eventually fuses, and afterward becomes joined with the ilium and ischium, so that by the eighteenth or twentieth year the several parts of the acetabulum have become united.
 In the fifteenth year other centers appear in the cartilage of the crest of the ilium, the anterior inferior iliac spine, the tuberosity of the ischium, and the pubic pecten.
 The epiphyses fuse with the main bone about the twentieth year.
 The fibrous tissue connected with the tubercle of the pubis represents the epipubio bones of marsupials.

 This website puts documents at your disposal only and solely for information purposes.
 They can not in any way replace the consultation of a physician or the care provided by a qualified practitioner and should therefore never be interpreted as being able to do so.